Skip to content

 Tuesday 19 March 2013, 18.00.

-Nancy Casserley’s book “Washi: The Art of Japanese Paper”, being published by Kew next month.
-The full-colour book does full justice to the Economic Botany Collection at Kew’s 19th century Japanese papers and also showcases 21st century papers.
+Nancy Casserley’s book “Washi: The Art of Japanese Paper” (link opens in a new window), being published by Kew next month.
+The full-colour book does full justice to the Economic Botany Collection (link opens in a new window) at Kew’s 19th century Japanese papers and also showcases 21st century papers.
 The book launch includes a short talk by Nancy, and is being held at Daiwa House in Regent’s Park, Tuesday 19 March 2013, 18.00-20.30.

 WEB PAGES WITH FULL INFORMATION ON BOOKING, LOCATIONS, TIMES